-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Immunovaccine Inc. and its subsidiary as at December 31, 2015 and December 31, 2014 and their financial performance and cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Immunovaccine Inc. and its subsidiary as at December 31, 2016 and December 31, 2015 and their financial performance and cash flows for the years then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.